MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Method

-\textbf{The Challenge of Multi-View Inconsistency.} Existing 3D style transfer methods are mainly optimized with single-view image-based style loss functions.
-In particular, stylized images and features of views, which are used to supervise learning 3D stylization, are generated by 2D style transfer models and 2D encoder models, respectively.
+Existing 3D style transfer methods are mainly optimized with single-view image-based style loss functions.
+In particular, stylized images and features of views, which are used as training data, are generated by 2D style transfer models and 2D encoder models, respectively.
 However, these 2D methods do not consider consistency across multiple views and cannot represent spatial information of 3D scenes, which leads to inconsistent stylized multi-view supervision.
 As shown in Figure \ref{fig:motivation}, stylized details of the same object are view-dependent and inconsistent across multiple views.
 NeRF tends to smooth details during stylization training to reduce the total loss of all training views.
 In this work, we propose a Multi-view Style Consistent Loss (MSCL, Section \ref{sec:MSCL}), which specifies one view as a reference and warps its details to other views to enforce consistency across multi-view supervision.